NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

     | {FlavourMap_____________________________________________
     | 0 1 1 0 0 0 0 0 0 0 1 0 0 0

-  Which specifies that only the Singlet, gluon and :math:`T_8` channels are populated in the grid.
+  which specifies that only the Singlet, gluon and :math:`T_8` channels are populated in the grid.
 In the case of hadronic FK tables, the full :math:`14\times 14` flavour combination matrix is specified in the same manner.
 Consider the flavourmap for the CDFR2KT *Dataset*: